Deepdive

 Future plans include airdrops for early registrants, high teaRank holders, and active participants.

-The upcoming TEA token airdrop is a big draw, targeting testnet participants from ITN Base, Sepolia, etc. Points earned will convert to tokens, but only for those who complete KYC with the same EVM wallet used during testing.
+The upcoming TEA token airdrop is a significant draw, targeting testnet participants from ITN Base, Sepolia, and other networks.
+Points earned will be converted to tokens, but only for those who complete KYC using the same EVM wallet used during testing.

 In a nutshell, the airdrop will be available for the following users as outlined in its Roadmap: